 However, ownership of a stun baton is generally limited to trained security professionals, not the general public.

 One major drawback to all consumer-grade stun gun designs is the need for close contact with the attacker.
-The electrodes may be sharp enough to penetrate clothing, and the case may be easy to conceal.
-But the user still has to make physical contact — and hold the device in place — until the attacker is disabled.
+The user still has to make physical contact — and hold the device in place — until the attacker is disabled.

 You could buy a basic, no-frills stun gun, but experts and experienced consumers warn against the cheapest models.
 A cheap stun gun may not deliver enough shock to incapacitate the attacker.
 What’s more, the plastic housing could break, and the batteries could lose their charge too soon.